saidimu/streamsets-jdbc-docker/README.md

 This image extends this [StreamSets Data Collector](https://github.com/TrivadisBDS/dockerfiles/tree/master/streamsets) below in the following ways:

-- downloading of JDBC libraries (hard-coded for now)
+- JDBC libraries baked into the Docker image (MySQL, MariaDB and Postgres)

 ```